ihsanAltunsk/Buysellcycle-BACKEND/readme.md

 >
 > The API user sends a "GET" request and records the response.
 >
-> The api user prepares a GETBODY request containing the id = 2 for which details are to be accessed, to send to the api endpoint.
+> The api user prepares a GETBODY request containing the id = 2 and records the response.
 >
 > The API user records the response from the api endpoint, confirming that the status code is '401' and the reason phrase is Unauthorized.